Enbridge's economic impact on Michigan

 And we’re proud to deliver economic benefits in the U.S. states and the Canadian provinces where we do business.

-- Across the United States, our capital spending exceeded $4.27 billion, while our operating and administrative expenditures exceeded $6.1 billion.
+- Across the United States, Enbridge’s capital expenditures exceeded $2.98 billion, while our operating and administrative expenditures exceeded $2.55 billion.

-- Enbridge paid nearly $8 million in base salary to our Michigan-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid about $10.25 million in base salary to our Michigan-based permanent and temporary employees—much of that injected directly into the state economy; and

-- On a national scale, Enbridge had an American workforce of 5,117 permanent and temporary employees, and provisioned contractors, at year's end, and paid nearly $393 million in base salary to our permanent and temporary employees in the U.S.
+- On a national scale, Enbridge had an American workforce of 4,072 permanent and temporary employees, and provisioned contractors, at year's end, and paid more than $346 million in base salary to our permanent and temporary employees in the U.S.

-- Enbridge paid nearly $60.8 million across Michigan in property tax for our pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid $60.4 million across Michigan in property tax for our pipelines and related facilities, such as storage facilities and pump stations;

-- Enbridge paid $837,000 in sales and use taxes, and $150,000 in other taxes (including payroll tax, fuel tax and excise tax) across the state of Michigan; and
+- Enbridge paid $334,000 in sales-and-use taxes, and $39,000 in other taxes (including payroll tax, fuel tax and excise tax) across the state of Michigan; and

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Across the U.S., Enbridge invested nearly $7.1 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;
+- Across the U.S., Enbridge invested more than $4.6 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;

-- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada, including a $113,000 campaign in the Great Lakes and Upper Midwest regions, raised $7.2 million.
+- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada raised nearly $6.1 million.
 That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;

-- Through the Our Community Partners program, Enbridge employees volunteered over 12,000 hours for causes they care about; in recognition of their efforts, we contributed nearly $136,000 in volunteer grants to organizations in the U.S. and Canada; and
+- Through the Our Community Partners program, Enbridge employees volunteered nearly 11,400 hours for causes they care about; in recognition of their efforts, we contributed about $160,500 in volunteer grants to organizations in the U.S. and Canada; and

-- Our Helping Hands in Action program awarded nearly $268,000 in grants, and $656,800 in matching gifts, and completed more than 350 employee-led projects focused on improving quality of life in communities.
+- Our Helping Hands in Action program awarded $285,000 in grants, and more than $390,000 in matching gifts, and completed 367 employee-led projects focused on improving quality of life in communities.